 Color / Micro-Contrast / Contrast

-When looking at image fidelity at f5.6 and mid apertures, the 23mm f2 actually has slightly better color rendering, contrast and also better micro-contrast than the 23mm f1.4.
-This is actually something I noticed right away without even doing side by sides.
-Images just pop off the screen with almost a 3d realism with the f2.
+When looking at image fidelity at f5.6 and mid apertures, the 23mm f2 actually has slightly better color rendering, contrast, and also better micro-contrast than the 23mm f1.4.
+This is actually something I noticed right away without even doing side-by-side.
+Images just pop off the screen with almost a 3D realism with the f2.
 This makes it look like the 23mm f2 images are sharper because of the better tonal depth.
-Keep in mind, the difference isn’t huge, but it’s there.
+Keep in mind, that the difference isn’t huge, but it’s there.

 When comparing both lenses wide open, the results are a bit closer.

 This is not saying the 23mm f1.4 doesn’t have great pop, it does, it’s just not as good as the 23mm f2.